ManticoreGamesInc/platform-documentation/src/tutorials/persistent_storage.md

 3. Once you've dragged in the Advanced Shotgun, you will be able to access all of its scripts from "**My Scripts**" in your **Project Content**.

-    The script we want to modify is called `WeaponPickupTriggerServer`.
+    The script we want to modify is called `EquipmentPickupServer`.
 Open this up to get started!

 4. When you open the script, you'll notice it is already full of variables and functions.
 We're going to scroll down to the `OnEquipped()` function, and add a few lines to it.